eivindfjeldstad/validate/readme.md

 })
 ```

-Nesting also works by passing in pre-defined schemas:
+Nesting also works with schemas:

 ```js
 const user = new Schema({